Good Oral Hygiene is the foundation to Straightening your teeth

 Introduction

-Good oral hygiene is a challenge for orthodontic patients because food readily becomes trapped around the brackets and under the archwires, and appliances are an obstruction to mechanical brushing.
-The purpose of this study was to compare plaque removal efficacy of 3 toothbrush treatments in orthodontic subjects.
+Good oral hygiene is a challenge for orthodontic patients in Surrey because food readily becomes trapped around the brackets and under the archwires, and appliances are an obstruction to mechanical brushing.
+The purpose of this study was to compare the plaque removal efficacy of 3 toothbrush treatments in orthodontic subjects.

 Methods